-BiMoo tablecloths stimulate the 4 spheres of overall child development: language, cognitive, socioaffective and motor skill development (fine and gross).
+BiMoo tablecloths and placemats stimulate the 4 spheres of overall child development: language, cognitive, socioaffective and motor skill development (fine and gross).

-Thanks to their illustrations, colours and terms in both French and English, they help widen the child's development and teach them how to categorize by theme.
+Thanks to their illustrations, colors and terms in French, English and Spanish, they help widen the child's development and teach them how to categorize by theme.
 The child will gain new knowledge in a playful manner.
 Through learning and social interactions, the child will experience successes and as a result, develop their self-esteem.

-Stakeholders (in daycares, schools or professional settings) can work with these eye-catching tablecloths in large groups, subgroups, or for one-on-one work.
+Stakeholders (in daycares, schools or professional settings) can work with these eye-catching tablecloths and placemats in large groups, subgroups, or for one-on-one work.
 They are stimulating for children of all levels of development.